Militia of Montana: Ideology

-Robert Fletcher on anti-Semitic rhetoric:
+The Militia of Montana supports numerous Right-Wing positions such as American nationalism and Constitutionalism.
+The group has promoted conspiracy theories regarding 9/11, Y2K, and the 2008 financial crisis.

+One of the earliest and most important members of the militia, Robert Fletcher, stated this on antisemitic rhetoric:

 If the bulk of the banking elite are Jewish, is that anti-Semitic?
 The people who are doing this are the international banking elite, and if they are all Jews, so be it, but that's not the case.
 I don't care if they're Arabs or monkeys.